GSConnect/gnome-shell-extension-gsconnect/README.md

-# KDE Connect implementation with Gnome Shell integration
+# KDE Connect implementation for Gnome Shell 3.24+

 ![Extension Screenshot][screenshot]

 ## Overview

-This extension is a complete [KDE Connect][kdeconnect] protocol implementation written in [GJS][gjs] that integrates with Gnome Shell, Nautilus and Chrome or Firefox.
+GSConnect is a complete [KDE Connect][kdeconnect] protocol implementation for Gnome Shell 3.24+ with Nautilus, Chrome and Firefox integration.

-To connect an Android device, install the KDE Connect Android app from the [Google Play Store][google-play] or [F-Droid][f-droid].

 See the [Wiki][wiki] for more information.

-### Installation
+### Getting Started

-This extension has not been reviewed on the official extensions website, but is considered a stable replacement for KDE Connect on Gnome Shell.

-Stable releases are available for download on the [releases page][releases].
-The Wiki contains instructions for [installing from Zip][wiki-zip], [building from Git][wiki-git] and full list of [dependencies][wiki-depends].
+The easiest way to get started is to install the extension from the official [GNOME Shell Extensions website][ego-install].
+There is a short guide for [pairing your first device][wiki-install], [installing from Zip][wiki-zip] and a [full list of dependencies][wiki-depends].

 The [Chrome extension][chrome-extension] and [Firefox Add-on][firefox-addon]
 can be installed after [Web Browser Integration][web-browser-integration] has been enabled in the preferences.

+To connect an Android device, install the KDE Connect Android app from the [Google Play Store][google-play] or [F-Droid][f-droid].

 ### Getting Help

-You can open an [issue][git-issue] to report a problem, request a new feature or get help using GSConnect.
-There is also a [FAQ][git-faq] in the Wiki with some common questions.
+Please see the [FAQ][wiki-faq] for answers to common questions before [opening an issue][git-issue] to report a problem or request a new feature.

-The KDE Connect team has resources available for problems or feature requests for the Android app or if you would like to contribute to the protocol or
+The KDE Connect team has resources available for problems, feature requests and contributions related to the Android App:
-infrastructure:

 * [Bug Tracker][kdec-bugs]
 * [Phabricator][kdec-phabricator]